 The WPC 2013 was held in Montreal Canada in October 2013 and welcomed 3,334 delegates from 64 countries.
 The program was designed under the leadership of Serge Przedborski, MD, PhD from New York, NY, USA with co-chairs Oscar Gershanik, MD from Buenos Aires, Argentina, Bastiaan Bloem, MD, PhD from the Netherlands, and Israel Robledo, from Texas, USA.
 More than 100 volunteer committee members helped make the WPC 2013 a success.

 For the first time in WPC history, the organization had Ambassadors.
 These 12 inaugural WPC 2013 Ambassadors came from eight countries and all but one were living with Parkinson's.
 They worked tirelessly to promote the WPC, raise awareness about Parkinson's, collect signatures for the Global Parkinson's Pledge and encourage people to attend the WPC 2013.

-Plans are now underway for the fourth WPC, the WPC 2016, to be held in Portland, Oregon from September 20 - 23, 2016 at the Oregon Convention Center.
+Plans are now underway for the fifth WPC, the WPC 201, to be held in Kyoto, Japan from June 4 - 7, 2019.